viamrobotics/rdk/README.md

 Let's assume big data is > 10KiB.
 This kind of data is annoying to slow to pull down with git and is typically not needed except for certain tests.
 In order to add large data test artifacts, you need to do the following:

 ```
-# get ARTIFACT_GOOGLE_APPLICATION_CREDENTIALS by talking to Eliot or Eric
+# get ARTIFACT_GOOGLE_APPLICATION_CREDENTIALS by talking to maintainers
 # export the path with the json file as an environment variable:
 export ARTIFACT_GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/json/credentials
 go install go.viam.com/utils/artifact/cmd/artifact